-Students work across digital and physical platforms and must consider how their campaign functions cohesively across media from social media / digital environment to print (OOH – Out of Home) media / physical environment.
+Students work across digital and physical media and must consider how their campaign functions cohesively across digital and physical environments including social media messaging and (OOH – Out of Home) printed media.

 Not only do students learn how to design a cross platform messaging campaign across social media and print, but they also learn how to measure its impact on community by working with stakeholders and other participants and collecting and analyzing data.